BRAND NEW OPPORTUNITY FOR NEW GROUPS

 - Could you do with an extra boost to get things on the right track?

-To celebrate our 70th anniversary, Cinema For All is launching a BFI funded programme to help brand new groups through those first few tricky months.
-The Cinema For All Launch Pad provides new groups with intensive coaching, as well as bursaries to help you put on your first two test screenings in your community.
+Apply to Cinema For All’s is BFI funded programme to help brand new groups through those first few tricky months.
+Launchpad provides new groups with intensive coaching, as well as bursaries to help you put on your first two test screenings in your community.

 Selected groups will undergo an initial assessment to identify what level of coaching support will work best in the weeks and months running up to their first screening, they will then receive support afterwards to review and reflect on what went well and what needs to be improved to help shape the second and future screenings.